stephskardal/rails_admin_import/README.md

 * __header_converter__ (default `lambda { ... }`): a lambda to convert each CSV header text string to a model attribute name.
 The default header converter converts to lowercase and replaces spaces with underscores.

 * __csv_options__ (default `{}`): a hash of options that will be passed to a new [CSV](http://ruby-doc.org/stdlib-2.0.0/libdoc/csv/rdoc/CSV.html) instance
+* __pass_filename__ (default `false`): Access the uploaded file name in your model actions, for example if set to true, inside each record, there will be an addtional property `record[:filename_importer]` which contains the file name of the currently uploaded file.

 ### Model-specific configuration